-The first week of April is National Public Health Week, an opportunity to recognize all the contributions public health makes to communities across our country and highlight issues that are important to improving our nation.
+April 6-12, 2015, is National Public Health Week this year, an opportunity to recognize all the contributions public health makes to communities across our country and focus on issues that are important to improving the health of our nation.

 This year's theme is Public Health: Start Here, aimed at highlighting the value of prevention and the importance of well supported public health systems in preventing disease, saving lives, and preparing for disasters.

 Here are just some of the ways public health touches our lives everyday...

 The U.S. trails other countries in life expectancy and other measures of good health, and this holds true across all ages and socio-economic groups.
 In New Hampshire smoking prevalence is estimated to be 16.2%, reflecting a steady decline for the past 20 years.
 Maternal smoking (smoking during pregnancy) is an area where New Hampshire can do better.
 Maternal smoking is associated with a 27% increase in the risk of preterm delivery; nicotine has adverse health effects on both the mother and baby during pregnancy, contributing to multiple adverse outcomes.
 Certain areas of New Hampshire have noticeably higher maternal smoking rates than other areas.
 The health of mothers and children, including reducing maternal smoking, was identified as a priority in the New Hampshire State Health Improvement Plan (SHIP).
 Learn more about where maternal smoking is affecting the State the most and what the Division of Public Health Services is doing about it.